daserzw/oidc-edu-wg/charter.md

 The anticipated audience for the documents produced by this Working Group includes developers, deployers, and designers of online services and network devices that act on behalf of organisations in the educational sector.
-The group also anticipates gathering input from individual users of online services in order to respond to their needs and preferences.
+The group also anticipates gathering input from identity specialists from educational organizations in order to respond to their requirements.

 ## 6. Language